zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

    Using the return values of :c:func:`k_work_busy_get()` or :c:func:`k_work_is_pending()`, or measurements of remaining time until delayable work is scheduled, should be avoided to prevent race conditions of the type observed with the previous implementation.
+See also `Workqueue Best Practices`_.

 Work Item Lifecycle
 ********************